-Analysis: DRC comments (Attachment E) provided by Traffic note traffic generated by the site may not be of varying character from that eligible for the site at this time.
-However, the doubled floor area ratio for potential non-residential uses is a concern, that may functionally generate up to twice as much traffic, wherein staff notes that development at a general commercial retail facility could generate 991 daily trips and 61 PM peak hour trips at a FAR of 0.25, significantly lower than the Employment Center (EC) land use designation's potential FAR of 2.0..
-Given the site's location on the intersection of SW 73rd Avenue & SW Hwy 200, and the current state of SW 73rd Avenue that is a privately maintained substandard roadway, staff has significant concerns in regards to the ability to provide adequate access to the site should the site develop at a higher intensity development level that would be enabled.
+While the Traffic methodology and impact analysis was not provided with the application, it is a requirement of the major site plan process and would be required for a subsequent development application to develop the site more intensely.
+However, staff notes that development at a general commercial retail facility could generate 1,938 daily trips and 889 PM peak hour trips at a FAR of 0.25, significantly lower than the Employment Center (EC) land use designation's potential FAR of 2.0.
+As such, and as noted by the Traffic remarks, the significant level of potential site development at a significant intersection on SW Hwy 200, accessed via a privately maintained roadway that is currently in poor condition while providing a key access point to the Green Turf Acres Unrecorded Subdivision are significant concerns regarding this application.
 Based on the above findings, the application is not consistent with TE Policy 2.1.4.